ossf/osv-schema/docs/schema.md

 The `purl` field is a string following the
  [Package URL specification](https://github.com/package-url/purl-spec) that identifies the package.
 This field is optional but recommended.

+The `severity` field is an optional JSON array that allows generating systems to describe the severity of a vulnerability using one or more quantitative scoring methods.
+Each `severity` item is a JSON object specifying a `type` and `score` property, described above.

 Different ecosystems can define the same names; they identify different packages.
 For example, these denote different libraries with different sets of